 Perry: Oh dear.

-SR: But it seems to me that what makes the rationalist and, in its own way, the post-rationalist communities, so… predisposed to insight (if, in fact, they are) is firstly, an outsider or atypical perspective, and two, a need or deep desire to shed that positioning for an insider one.
-This is difficult; I’m being imprecise, but let me attempt to clarify.
+SR: But it seems to me that what makes the rationalist and, in its own way, the post-rationalist communities, so… predisposed to insight (if they are) is firstly, an outsider or atypical perspective, and two, a need or deep desire to shed that positioning for an insider one.
+This is difficult; I’m being imprecise, but let me attempt to…

 In the post-rationalist community, with its unique relationship to mental health and depression, I think as a result there is a heightened awareness of the self, and of what makes one… happy or content or satisfied and also existentially unhappy and unsatisfied.
 When can yield insight into the behavioral practices which lend themselves to a sustainable, productive, satisfying life.
 Which, at its core, is what I perceive your writing to be about: the relationship between systems and qualitative outcomes.

-In a similar way, and perhaps this is a better and also more dangerous example, the stereotypically “Aspy” side of the rationalist community… There is this idea that one must step or exist outside the “invisible system” or culture for it to manifest itself as visible.
+In a similar way, and perhaps this is a better if more dangerous example, the “Aspie” side of the rationalist community… There is this idea that one must step or exist outside the “invisible system” or culture for it to manifest itself as visible.
 For those who are born with brains which don’t easily adapt, or aren’t built to be neurotypically social, or who are brought up in certain less-than-flourishy environment, they have to reverse-engineer these bizarre interpersonal conventions our society runs on.
 Break it apart, reverse-engineer it, reconstruct it artificially.
 And in this way, the concepts of status… of signaling… which are natural and unconscious behaviors to quote-unquote neurotypicals… this is a very prominent part of the discourse in certain corners of the Internet.

 Perry: Yes, some of my Aspiest friends have essentially synthesized ways of interacting with neurotypicals from the ground up.
 Indeed, an insight-generation machine!